 Unconditional promises to give cash and other assets to the Foundation are reported at fair value at the date the promise is received.
 Conditional promises to give and indications of intentions to give are reported as revenue at fair value when all donor-imposed barriers/conditions are met.
 Gifts received with donor stipulations that limit the use of the donated assets are reported as with donor restrictions.
 When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished by the Foundation, net assets with donor restrictions are reclassified as net assets without donor restrictions and reported in the consolidated statement of activities and changes in net assets as net assets released from restrictions.
-There were \$64,250 and \$84,500 of outstanding unconditional promises to give at June 30, 2022 and 2021, respectively.
-Furthermore, the Foundation is a named beneficiary of one bequest totaling approximately \$1,670,000.
-Revenue will be recognized when the estate is validated by the probate court.
+There were \$-0- and \$64,250 of outstanding unconditional promises to give at June 30, 2023 and 2022, respectively.
+Furthermore, the Foundation is a named beneficiary of two bequests totaling approximately \$1,870,00.
+Revenue will be recognized when the estates are validated by the probate court.